-If a veterinarian suggests the use of CBD oil, he or she will likely advise pet owners to start out with a small dose — usually 0.2 mg/kg twice daily and work up to 0.5 mg/kg or higher twice daily.
+If a veterinarian suggests the use of CBD oil, he or she will likely advise pet owners to start out with a small dose — usually, 0.2 mg/kg twice daily and work up to 0.5 mg/kg or higher twice daily.
 The effectiveness of the dose should be closely monitored.

 What is CBD oil for dogs?
 CBD stands for cannabidiol, which is the second most prevalent of the active components of cannabis (marijuana).
 Preliminary evidence suggests that CBD oil can treat epilepsy and osteoarthritis in dogs; anecdotal evidence suggests it can treat anxiety, inflammation, nausea and a range of other ailments.
 While CBD is a compound found in marijuana (one of hundreds of compounds in the plant), it does not cause a “high.”

 How is CBD oil made?
 CBD oil is made by extracting CBD from the cannabis plant, then diluting it with a carrier oil like coconut or hemp seed oil.

 How does CBD affect dogs?
 Currently, there has been no formal study on how CBD affects dogs.
 What scientists do know is that cannabinoids interact with the endocannabinoid receptors located in the central and peripheral nervous systems, which help maintain balance in the body and keep it in a normal healthy state.

 Whether CBD interacts with it in the same way experts think it does in humans remains to be seen.